BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

 From the official documentation: *Ansible is an IT automation tool.
 It can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates.
 Ansible’s main goals are simplicity and ease-of-use.*

 The biggest strength of [Ansible](https://docs.ansible.com/) is its **indempotency**.
-[Ansible](https://docs.ansible.com/) doesn't run a list of `commands` but rather a list of `desired state`.
+[Ansible](https://docs.ansible.com/) doesn't run a list of `commands` but rather a list of `desired states`.

 This is an ansible `task` which download a file at a specific `dest` with specific `user permissions`.
-And in case the file already exists at the desired `dest` it will only replace the file if the contents change.
+And in case the file already exists at the desired `dest` it will only replace the file if the content has changed.

 ```yaml
 - name: Fetching super_saiyan.py
   get_url:
     url: https://vegeta.world/super_saiyan.py